oriane02/README.md/README.md

 # README.md
-Hi there, I am currently learning to do data science with Python.
+Hi there!
+I am currently learning to do data science with Python.